-Masses will be different this year and expect that they as well as our prayer services will be live streamed, parents are welcome to join the Masses, prayer services via the St. Isidore Parish website.
+Masses will be student centered and led with students, staff and invited only guests in attendance.
 First Friday and Holy Day Masses are at 9:00 a.m.
+We begin each morning at 8:25 with prayer, we pray before we eat snack and lunch as well as at the end of day.

 Penance and First Communion are received in second grade.
 Confirmation is received in seventh grade.
 Information is provided to parents regarding the sacraments.
 Any questions should be directed to the parish Director of Religious Education at 215-536-6498.